vdods/heisenberg/README.md

 Please see [this](NumericalMethodsAndClosedOrbitsInTheKeplerHeisenbergProblem/README.md) and the scripts that it refers to for more specific examples.

+Please see [this](SelfSimilarityInTheKeplerHeisenbergProblem/README.md) and the scripts that it refers to for the specific examples for that paper.

 ## Installing Dependencies

 There are various Python modules needed by this tool suite, including [`vorpy`](https://github.com/vdods/vorpy) which has the module for symplectic integration.
-Version `0.4.3` was the specific version used to produce the results in the "Numerical Methods..." paper.
+Version `0.4.3` was the specific version used to produce the results in the "Numerical Methods..." paper, and version `0.9.0` was the specific version used to produce the results in the "Self-Similarity..." paper.
 Python modules can be installed easily using a command having the form

     pip3 install <package-name>